Package

 # Copy the previous build step

-COPY --from=NPM /usr/src/app /usr/src/app
+COPY /usr/src/app /usr/src/app

 # use the copied workspace